Skip to main content

 arn:aws:bedrock:us-east-2:123456789012:agent-alias/ABCD1234EF/GHIJ5678KL

-Test Agent in AWS Console
+Test the agent in the AWS console

 Before connecting to Elementum, verify your agent works correctly:

-1. In the Bedrock console, open your agent
+1. In the Bedrock console, open your agent.

-2. Use the Test panel on the right side
+2. Use the Test panel on the right side.

-3. Send test messages to verify behavior
+3. Send test messages to verify behavior.

-4. Confirm responses match your expectations
+4. Confirm responses match your expectations.

 {